+Renewable energy sources are sources that can be renewed and cannot be consumed.
 The use of renewable sources for production of electrical energy is in constant growth.
 According to the data of the IEA - International Energy Agency, in 2012, 13 % of the overall spent energy in the world is produced by renewable energy sources (including the big hydroelectric power plants).
 The expectations are that this percentage will rise up to 26 % by 2020.
 Some expectations point that by 2040 the share of the renewable energy sources compared to 2012 will be tripled.

-Thus, renewable energy sources are sources that can be renewed or cannot be exhausted.
-Typical renewable sources are: solar energy, wind energy, hydro energy, biomass energy, geothermal energy and other.
-Perhaps these facts are clear to everyone but it is of essential importance how much energy can these sources generate, whether the produced energy can be used at once and whether its use is cost-effective.
+These facts are known to everybody but it is of essential importance if we know how much energy can produce these sources, whether the received energy can be used at once and whether their use is cost-effective.